aee4/aee4/README.md

 👀 I'm interested in collaborating on Web Development and Machine Learning Projects.

-🌱 I'm learning full-stack development with FastAPI (Python) and React (TypeScript).
+🌱 I'm learning full-stack development with FastAPI (Python) and React (TypeScript)

 ###